Complaints procedure: What to do if you’re not happy

-We value all our clients and we aim to resolve any concerns or complaint you may have about our service quickly and to our mutual satisfaction.
-We want to deal with your concerns fairly and therefore need time to provide a considered response.
+We value all our clients and aim to resolve any concerns or complaints you may have about our service quickly and to our mutual satisfaction.
+We want to deal with your concerns fairly and will therefore need time to provide you with a considered response.

-- Acknowledge in writing your complaint or concern within three working days of receiving it
+- acknowledge in writing your formal complaint or concern within three working days of receiving it

-If you wish to make a complaint please contact Stephen Dalling, preferably in writing at the address below, keeping a copy of the correspondence for yourself:
+If you wish to make a formal complaint please contact Sam Coley, preferably in writing at the address below, keeping a copy of the correspondence for yourself.

 Anthony Collins Solicitors LLP